golemfactory/golem-architecture/gaps/gap-8_basic_auth_runtime/gap-8_basic_auth_runtime.md

 5. `offer-template`

 - if the server supports HTTPS, include a `https` runtime capability in an offer
-- (optional) in case of self-signed certificates, add a property containing the certificate (name TBD)
+- (optional) in case of self-signed certificates, add a `cert` string property in the runtime property namespace, containing the certificate

 6. `test`

 - executes the managed service binary and tries to parse the standard output of a sample command, e.g.`<binary> --version`
-- (optional) performs (idempotent) requests to REST API endpoints of supported services
+- performs (idempotent) requests to the test API URIs of supported services via HTTPS; starts services when needed
 - (optional) performs a public IP check

 ### Deployment